Annotated Ethereum Roadmap

 • No training wheels for rollups: fully decentralized sequencers, trustless fraud provers, immutable contracts, etc.

-• Quantum-safe and trusted-setup-free commitments — Part of the long-term effort to make Ethereum safe from quantum computers before it becomes a plausible concern
+• Quantum-safe, trusted-setup-free commitments — Part of the long-term effort to make Ethereum safe from quantum computers before it becomes a plausible concern

 The Scourge